DoinkOink/Mod-Configuration-Menu-Road-To-Vostok/README.md

 None right now :)

 # Changelog
+### v2.0.1
+* Fixed the Configuration Menu not being editable while on the main menu
+* Fixed the MCM button not showing up in the settings screen on larger displays
+	* Thank you to both Bama and CrackpotTheorist from the Vostok discord for helping me test fixes for these issues.
 ### v2.0.0
 * Updated the mod to work with the Next Fest demo
 * Configuration tooltips now display